Diplomacy, Satire and the Victorians: The Life and Writings of E. C. Grenville-Murray

 Comments on the First edition

-‘I can’t disembark at Southampton at the crack of dawn on Tuesday without telling you first what a boon companion your Grenville-Murray on my Kindle has been throughout the voyage and during rare moments of reading time in New York and Boston. … You tell the G-M tale brilliantly and it cries out to be made into a film.
+‘I can’t disembark at Southampton at the crack of dawn on Tuesday without telling you first what a boon companion your Grenville-Murray on my Kindle has been throughout the voyage and during rare moments of reading time in New York and Boston.
+My enjoyment has been wonderfully enriched by the amazing parallels with another Murray – Craig, of course … You tell the G-M tale brilliantly and it cries out to be made into a film.
 What a lively society it was then!
-Your account puts the Oscar Wilde affair nicely into perspective’ (Brian Barder, former ambassador and author of What Diplomats Do, QM2, 3 November, 2014).
+Your account puts the Oscar Wilde affair nicely into perspective’ (Brian Barder, QM2, 3 November, 2014).
+Since then, Brian has been kind enough to post a blog about the book.
+[24/11/2014]

 ‘What an astonishing story: I sat up till half-past midnight last night finishing it.
-It is rare to find such a fund of real research contained in such a readable envelope’ (Robin Fairlie, sometime company managing director, marketing consultant, and author; now historian and collector of English verse epitaphs).
+It is rare to find such a fund of real research contained in such a readable envelope’ (Robin Fairlie, sometime company managing director, marketing consultant, and author; now historian and collector of English verse epitaphs) [28/11/2014].